gophercoders/website/content/lessons/KS2/lower/further-words.md

 * The programmer can notice that the syntax highlighting in their editor is not correct.
 This is an attempt by the editor to show the programmer that there is likely a syntax error.
+* Code review - the programmer asks a friend to review his source code.
+A fresh pair of eyes is often a valuable tool itself!
 * The programmer can also try to run the program.
-In this case Go will find the syntax errors so the programmer and report the line with the syntax error.
+In this case Go will find the syntax errors for the programmer and report the line with the syntax error.
 This approach is a double edged sword.
 It is very effective, but there can be many error reports.
 The first syntax error will often cause further lines in the program to contain syntax errors.
 We are going to show you an example of this in a minute.

-Fixing a syntax error is much simpler.
+Fixing a syntax error is much simpler than finding it.
 The line in the source code file that contains the error must be found and edited to remove the error.
-The source code file then needs saved again.
+The source code file then needs saving again.
 Another attempt to run the program can now be made.
-If no syntax errors exist the program will run.
+If no more syntax errors exist the program will run.
 Otherwise you have to repeat the process with the next error.

 {{% panelInfoTitle title="The Relationship to Debugging" %}}
-Fixing a sybtax error is __not__ debugging.
+Fixing a syntax error is __not__ debugging.
 But they are related.
 Debugging is the act of correcting the logic of program only when it runs.
 A syntax error completely prevents the program from running.
 So fixing a syntax error is not debugging.